samperochon/unsupervised_action_segmentation_of_untrimmed_egocentric_videos_ICASSP2023/README.md

-# unsupervised_action_segmentation_of_untrimmed_egocentric_videos_ICASSP2023
+# Unsupervised Action segmentation of Untrimmed Egocentric Videos
-This is the official implementation of our paper "Unsupervised action segmentation of untrimmed egocentric videos", submitted to ICASSP2023.
+This is the official implementation of our paper "Unsupervised Action segmentation of Untrimmed Egocentric Videos", submitted to ICASSP2023.